Whether you’re looking for inspiration or just want to gawk, today we’ve got some of the best-executed 3D tattoos for you to check out.

 Body art, like any creative medium, goes through cycles.
 Branding was big for a time, as was gauging.
 Ink-heavy blackout tats are gaining in popularity, and more people are seeking to design their own tattoo style rather than going with the old standbys.

-But among those who desire a unique look to be spread upon their flesh canvas, 3D tattoos have started to arise as more artists experiment both with perspective, and with using machines to accomplish what human hands have previously been unable to attain.
+But among those who desire a truly unique look to be spread upon their flesh canvas, 3D tattoos have been trending.
+This is especially true as more artists experiment both with perspective, and with using machines to accomplish what human hands have previously been unable to attain.
 These deeper drawings create optical illusions that change and fluctuate as you move, but also give your ink a sense of restlessness lurking just below the surface.

 These mind-bending creations are popular because they incorporate your body into the tattoo, rather than merely placing the ink atop it, treating you like an easel for holding it up.
 In weaving your skin into the work, it creates a greater sense of personalization and makes you even more inseparable from the piece.
 Should you think this is for you, here’s 20 inspiring works of pure genius.

 1. Escher Hodgepodge